Domain-Independent Dynamic Programming with Constraint Propagation: Experimentation

-We use \Pumpkin~\cite{flippo_et_al:LIPIcs.CP.2024.11} for propagation, and CABS and \astar{} of RPID 0.3.1 as the search for the DP-based approaches.
-The code and models are available in the provided supplements.
-We evaluate the following approaches: \begin{itemize} \item \textbf{\astar/CABS} - The RPID model using \astar{} or CABS. \item \textbf{\astar/CABS+CP} - The RPID model using \astar{} or CABS \textit{with} constraint propagation; the propagators are executed once per state.
+We use \Pumpkin~\cite{flippo_et_al:LIPIcs.CP.2024.11} for propagation, and CABS and \astar{} of RPID 0.3.1 for the DP-based approaches.
+The code and models are in the supplements.
+We evaluate the following approaches (only considering generic model-based approaches, not problem-specific ones, to gauge the benefit of propagation in \textit{general-purpose} DP solvers): \begin{itemize} \item \textbf{\astar/CABS} - The RPID model using \astar{} or CABS. \item \textbf{\astar/CABS+CP} - The RPID model using \astar{} or CABS \textit{with} constraint propagation; the propagators are executed once per state.
 We also considered fixed-point propagation, but the computational cost was too high to be able to compete with other methods. \item \textbf{ORT} - Uses MiniZinc 2.9.2 with OR-Tools CP-SAT 9.12 as solver (using free search, causing the solver to make use of a portfolio approach); included in the comparison as a reference state-of-the-art constraint-based solver.
-The CP models can be found in Appendix~\ref{sec:cp_models}. \end{itemize}
+The CP model descriptions are in Appendix~\potentialremove{\ref{sec:cp_models}}{B}. \end{itemize}

 \paragraph*{Experimentation Summary} Overall, constraint propagation significantly prunes the search space for all problems.
 For \wttw{}, RCPSP, and tightly constrained TSPTW problems, our approach solves more instances than the DP approach while using considerably fewer states.
 The runtime performance indicates that further work on reducing propagation time is warranted.